NRCHKB/NRCHKB.github.io/content/wiki/introduction/characteristics.md

 ## General Characteristics

-Some characteristics are available to almost all services but do not do much to change the use of the item in the Home app.
+Some characteristics are available to almost all services but do not do much to change the use of the item in the Home.app.
 For example Active, Tampered, or Fault.
-These characteristics are optional and are used to show extra status information in the Home app.
+These characteristics are optional and are used to show extra status information in the Home.app.

 This list is not meant to be a comprehensive or exhaustive list of general characteristics.